wenjiechen/dataCenter/README.md

 Public API for requirements in DataCenter Module
 ---
-This is breaf introduction.
-For the detail of arguments, please see the docstring of modules, classes and methods.
+This is brief introduction.
+For details, please see the docstring of modules, classes and methods.

 * load topology from csv:
-  - load_model_from_files(): can import multi csv files at once
+  - load_model_from_files(): can import multiple csv files at once

 * delete topology:
-  - clean_datacenter(): remove all device and links
+  - clean_datacenter(): remove all devices and links
   - remove_link(): remove a link
-  - remove_devices: remove multi devices and their links at once, if device is leaf or host also remove them from their racks
+  - remove_devices: remove multiple devices and their links at once, if device is leaf or host also remove them from their racks

 * query device is connnected on a particular port:
-  - query_device(): rack of queried device is not required, and print WARNING to stderr if port or device is not exist, or specify a wrong rack
+  - query_device(): rack of queried device is not required, and print WARNING to stderr if port or device does not exist, or specify a wrong rack

 * query ports a particular device is connected on:
-  - query_ports(): racks of devices are not required, and print WARNING to stderr if port or device is not exist, or specify a wrong rack.
+  - query_ports(): racks of devices are not required, and print WARNING to stderr if port or device does not exist, or specify a wrong rack.
 Return a generator of ports.

 * query paths to a remote device:
-  - query_all_paths(): returns a generator of all found paths
+  - query_all_paths(): returns a generator of all paths that have been found

 * check broken links:
   - check_link(): synchronized method, can be invoked by other threads